Wednesday morning commuters should expect delays on LA 1 for equipment hauling

 PORT ALLEN - Drivers on the west side of the river should be prepared for heavy traffic Wednesday morning.
 Well, heavier than usual.

 Parish officials say equipment will be transported southbound on LA 1 from Port Allen to Dow Chemical.
+From Dow, the equipment will go around LA 1 through Enterprise Blvd. back to LA 1 south of Plaquemine.

+Heavy equipment now moving down LA 1 S from Port Allen to Plaquemine, behind schedule.— Ashley Frugé WBRZ (@ashleywbrz) August 14, 2019

-Crews will begin moving the equipment before sunrise to beat the heat.
-It's expected to arrive at the plant around 8:00 a.m.
+Crews were expected to begin moving the equipment before sunrise to beat the heat, but they were delayed.

-Early morning commuters should plan accordingly to avoid any major delays.
+Commuters should plan accordingly to avoid any major delays.

 Click here for live traffic updates.